 Private Clinics and Hospitals

 Private clinics in Malaysia are too numerous to count.
-The easiest way to find one near you is by using Google Maps if you just want to seek general consultation.
+The easiest way to find one near you is by using Google Maps if you just need general consultation.

 Do note that your employer may have its own list of panel clinics you should visit to benefit from the company medical card.
-As such, get the names of the panel clinics from your HR personnel.
+So make sure to get the names of the panel clinics from your HR.

 Here is a list of private hospitals with their phone numbers.
 Choosing a suitable private hospital to go to might involve asking yourself if you require to see a specialist.
-For an example if you have chronic eye problems, you should visit an ophthalmologist, but not all hospitals have this specialist.
+For example, if you have chronic eye problems, you should visit an ophthalmologist, but note that not all hospitals offer this specialist service.

-This is where research comes in.
+This is why you need to do research.
 You will have to find out which hospital near you has an ophthalmologist by doing an online search or asking your general physician to give you a recommendation.
 Sometimes your doctor will need to write you a referral letter before you can see a specialist.

 Dental Clinics